The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: The macroscopic free energy and absence of spin-glass order for weak disorder

-using the {\scshape Gibbs} expectation $\big\langle(\,\cdot\,)\big\rangle^{\!\!\otimes}$ induced by the quantum SK model \eqref{H_N} upon duplication.
-In the spin-flip process representation this identity takes the form \eqref{order_parameter1} (if $\gamma\neq 0$). \end{remark} \begin{corollary}[The macroscopic free energy for weak disorder] If $4\lambda<1$, then the sequence of random variables $(f_N)_{N\geq2}$ defined by \eqref{f_N} converges almost surely to the macroscopic limit \eqref{f_ann_inf} of the annealed free energy, in symbols
+using the (squared) quantum analog of the overlap \eqref{Q_N} and its {\scshape Gibbs} expectation $\big\langle(\,\cdot\,)\big\rangle^{\!\!\otimes}$ induced by the model \eqref{H_N} upon duplication.
+In the spin-flip-process representation this identity takes the form \eqref{order_parameter1} (for $a\neq 1$).
+By $q_{N}^2\leq q_{N}$ and Corollary\,\ref{no_sg} also the variance $\EE\big[\big(q_{N}-\EE[q_{N}]\big)^2\big]$ of $q_{N}$ is seen to vanish as $N\to\infty$.
+Since $|q_{N}-\EE[q_{N}]|\leq 1$, the dominated-convergence theorem establishes the $\PP$-almost-sure relation $\lim_{N\to\infty}q_{N}=0$, that is, the self-averaging property of the sequence $(q_{N})_{N\geq 2}$.
+In particular, the distribution of $q_{N}$ converges weakly to the {\scshape Dirac} distribution at $0\in\R$ as $N\to\infty$ if $4\lambda <1$, confer \cite[Thm.\,5.1]{B1996}.
+In the physics literature this asymptotic concentration is often interpreted as absence of replica-symmetry breaking for high temperatures. \end{remark} \begin{corollary}[The macroscopic free energy for weak disorder] If $4\lambda<1$, then the sequence of random variables $(f_N)_{N\geq2}$ defined by \eqref{f_N} converges almost surely to the macroscopic limit \eqref{f_ann_inf} of the annealed free energy, in symbols

 \end{corollary} \begin{proof} By Theorem\,\ref{f_ann_exist} it sufficies to show that $\lim_{N\to\infty}|f_N-f^{\ann}_N|=0$, almost surely.
 By the triangle inequality and by \eqref{jensen} we have

 By Theorem\,\ref{difference} the first difference on the right-hand side tends to $0$ as $N\to\infty$.
 Moreover, the large-deviation estimate \eqref{gc_e} in Appendix\,\ref{wsa} implies the summability